OpenNebula/docs/source/deployment/vmware_infrastructure_setup/vcenter_driver.rst

     $ onevm migrate "<VM name>" <destination host id>

+During a cold migration you can change target datastore (migrate disks) for disks belonging to the VM that will be migrated.
+This is useful for rebalancing resources usage among datastores.

+Example using cli:

+.. prompt:: bash $ auto

+    $ onevm migrate "<VM name>" <destination host id> <destination datastore id>

+Limitations when changing system datastore during a cold migration:

+* It is not recommended to migrate to a different datastore VMs with managed disks.
+Disks created by OpenNebula (managed) are created on a specific folder on the datastore.
+After a migration, vCenter will move that disk from that folder to the VM folder, changing the path, which is not updated by OpenNebula.
+This means that some operations can fail later on, like a disk back-up.

 Also vCenter driver allows you to execute **live migration**, this means that instead of power off the machine you have the option of perform migrate action in a running state, however the following requirement list must be fulfilled:

 * OpenNebula live migration only works for running machines so be sure to check the state before